scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster.rst

    # prefer_local=<false | true>
    # dc_suffix=<Data Center name suffix, used by EC2SnitchXXX snitches>

-4. After ScyllaDB has been installed and configured, edit ``scylla.yaml`` file on all the nodes, using the first node as the seed node.
-Start the seed node, and once it is in **UN** state, repeat for all the other nodes, each after the previous is in **UN** state.
+4. Start the nodes.

 .. include:: /rst_include/scylla-commands-start-index.rst

-5. Verify that the node has been added to the cluster using ``nodetool status``
+5. Verify that the nodes have been added to the cluster using ``nodetool status``.

 -------
 Example